paccanarolab/cluster-one-web/README.md

 - Selection of the PPI network (In database) to visualize.
 - Show protein panel with the information of the protein.
 - Click on the protein in protein panel to zoom node on graph interface.
+- Adapt the app to React.
+- Dockerize the app.
+- Deploy the app.

 ## Prerequisites 📋